 However, if the documents you are submitting are in a language other than English, you might need to have them translated.
 (The exception would be if you are dealing with a U.S consulate that specifically assures you that it accepts documents in the language of that country.)

 Failure to submit a translation that is up to the standards of U.S. immigration authorities can result in denial of your application.
+If a translation is required, here is how to deal with this.

 You will need to submit both:

 A copy of the original document is needed to demonstrate that it's the real thing.
 Even if the immigration authorities can't read what it says, they need to see what it looks like, and compare it to internal guidelines regarding what constitutes an acceptable document from your country.
-(See the Department of State's Country Reciprocity Schedule for a list of what documents it knows to be available and will accept from various countries.)
+(See the Department of State's Country Reciprocity Schedule for a list of what documents it knows to be available and will therefore accept as legal from various countries.)

 Also, in most situations you'll want to use a "long-form" version of your birth certificate, even if your country also does "short-form" versions.
 (The key issue is whether the version in question has all the information required to substantiate your claim, such as that you are someone's sibling; in which case a birth certificate that's complete enough to show parents' names will be required.)